Community-Based Transformational Learning Community Information

 UNF students, faculty and staff maintain a longstanding and ongoing commitment to active community engagement.
 In 2009 the University adopted a Quality Enhancement Plan that focuses on creating more Community-Based Transformational Learning (CBTL) experiences for its students.
 Through CBTL, students are able to practice and apply their academic skills to solve authentic, real-world problems that address community-articulated needs.

 The University works hard to maintain strong community partnerships and create enriching CBTL experiences for its students.
-In 2010, UNF received The Carnegie Foundation for the Advancement of Teaching's Community Engagement Classification.
+In 2010, and again in 2020, UNF received The Carnegie Foundation for the Advancement of Teaching's Community Engagement Classification distinction.
 This classification acknowledges UNF's commitment to community engagement as well as its effort to improve teaching and learning strategies through community-based projects.

 The Center for Community-Based Learning was established to assist community organizations, faculty and student affairs professionals in creating and maintaining CBTL opportunities.
 The staff at the Center works with UNF faculty and student affairs professionals to develop learning opportunities that fit both the needs of the community and the student.

 Specifically, the Center for Community-Based Learning is here to:

 - help cultivate partnerships between community-based organizations and UNF faculty, staff and students with complementary interests;

 - mentor UNF faculty and staff through the development, implementation, and assessment phases of CBTL projects;

 - provide best practice guidelines for the implementation of community partnerships;